Join for FREE

+The call is a loud 'tchk'.
 The drumming sound is made by the male, using a dead dry tree that generates a good volume, to attract a female.
 The sound can travel over hundreds of metres in favourable conditions.
 Feeding uses a much less rapid pecking action and the quieter sound generated can only be heard at close quarters.

 External Links